About.

 My name is Desi Quintans.
-I used to be a pastry chef but now I’m studying science.
+I used to be a pastry chef but now I have a PhD that I earned by studying plant-insect ecology.
+Isn’t that trippy?

 I like cold weather, sarsaparilla, chewing gum, jerky, and old things (especially mechanical things like typewriters).
 Video games and software programming are awesome cool, too.
-I write web stuff in PHP and SQL, program macros and apps for Windows using Autohotkey, and write video games with Unity and C#.
+I write web stuff in PHP and SQL, program macros and apps for Windows using Autohotkey and Python, and write video games with Unreal Engine and Unity 3D.
+I also tinker with electronics using the Arduino platform.
 I am so-so at photography and suck painfully at drawing.
 I’m not bad at sculpture though, and I enjoy carving plaster of Paris.
-I own around 250 dead-tree books, and 400-600 ebooks, most of them about the wars, or science, or the unsung histories of salt or cod.
+I own around 250 dead-tree books and almost a thousand ebooks, most of them about the wars or science or the unsung histories of salt or cod.

 Also, vegetables are overrated, and I do not enjoy conflicting textures in food.
 And I love starting sentences with conjunctions.